 Garden and Prairie Restorations

-Neal and Hellum created the artistic and verdant gardens of Pendarvis in the 1930s to recall those the Cornish settlers planted upon their arrival in Mineral Point a hundred years earlier.
-In 1988, a 43-acre prairie restoration project began as a joint venture between the Wisconsin Historical Society and the Wisconsin Conservation Corps.
+Neal and Hellum created the artistic and verdant gardens of Pendarvis in the 1930s to recall those the Cornish settlers planted upon their arrival in Mineral Point a century earlier.
+In 1988 a 43-acre prairie restoration project began as a joint venture between the Wisconsin Historical Society and the Wisconsin Conservation Corps.
 Today the prairie thrives with indigenous grasses and flowering plants, comprising one of the largest native prairies in southwestern Wisconsin.